-- Provide a consistent and positive approach to behaviour management - Provide an approach that supports our pupils to develop the skills they need to manage their behaviour - Have regard to the special educational needs of pupils and the impact of these on their behaviour - Summarise the roles, responsibilities and expectations with regards to behaviour management
+- provide clear expectations and a consistent and positive approach to behaviour management. - provide an approach that supports our pupils to develop the skills they need to manage their behaviour. - have regard to the special educational needs of pupils and the impact of these on their behaviour. - summarise the roles, responsibilities and expectations with regards to behaviour management - support children whose behaviour within the school environment is challenging or who may find friendship and co-operation difficult. - for every member of the school community to feel valued and respected, and for all persons to be treated fairly.

-2. Legislation and Statutory Requirements
+2. Legislation and Statutory Requirements This policy

-This policy is based on:
+is based on: